What a transactional SMS API does for alerts and OTPs

 A transactional SMS API lets software send text messages in response to a specific product or account event.
-The common examples are one-time passcodes, login alerts, payment notifications, delivery updates, fraud warnings, appointment reminders, and incident notifications.
+The common examples are one-time passcodes, account alerts, new-device login warnings, payment notifications, delivery updates, fraud warnings, appointment reminders, and incident notifications.

 The important word is transactional.
 The user did something, the system detected something, or the account state changed.
 That is different from a promotional campaign where the message exists to sell or re-engage.
 In production, the distinction affects consent, sender identity, template review, deliverability, and what your support team needs to troubleshoot.